wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 2.6 20131028 =
+* Fix: Broadcasted featured image is attached to post if necessary.
+* Fix: List of attachments when broadcasting is not allowed to be cached anymore.
+* Code: prepare_broadcasting_data is now an action.
+* Code: last_used_settings copied into meta_box_data.
+* Code: broadcasting_data->new_post is newly created for each child blog.

 = 2.5 20131024 =
 * Fix: No more fatal errors when editing child posts.
 * Fix: Finding orphans works again.